 How do you get tested for infertility?

-In order to diagnose infertility, it is necessary for the couple to see a fertility doctor.
-In general, it is recommended to visit a specialist when the couple has been having regular unprotected sex for at least one year and is unable to achieve a pregnancy.
+The first step is for the couple to attend a fertility clinic.
+In general, it is recommended to visit a specialist when the couple has been having regular unprotected sex for at least one year and are unable to get pregnant.

-From this point on, the doctor will ask a series of questions to create a medical history and will request medical tests for both members of the couple.
+From here, the doctor will ask a series of questions to create a medical history and will request tests for both members of the couple.
 The objective is to determine the cause of infertility and thus decide on the best treatment.

 Specifically, the basic tests for a male fertility study are as follows:

-- Physical exploration to see the general health status of the male and his sexual organs.
+• Physical exploration to see his general health status and that of his sexual organs.

 It should be noted that male fertility evaluation should always be personalized.
 Therefore, the tests that are carried out depend on each individual.